im1gr4nt/asset_checker/README.md

-# invest_checker
+# Investment Status

-The web scraper for getting the changes of stock and other commodities
+The web scraper will follow the changes of stock and other commodities